jjlenox/cse15l-lab-reports/index6.md

 java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.
 JUnitCore ListExamplesTests // run the tests

-git add L "Tab" to fill in ListExamples.java, to add that file to the changes
+git add ListExamples.java // to add that file to the changes

-git commit -m "A", commit it with the comment "A" becuase it is quickly to type
+git commit -m "A" // commit it with the comment "A" becuase it is quickly to type

-git push origin main, push the changes to github
+git push origin main // to push the changes to github

 In the future I want to find a way to use nano with the bash script, and also maybe impliment parts of the grade.sh so it will only open up nano if there is a failure.